Top Collaboration Skills: Definition, Examples, & Best Improving Techniques

 Here’s a preview of how open-ended questions can improve communication and thus collaboration.

-Skill #3: Asking closed questions
+Communication skill #3: Asking closed questions

 As much as open-ended questions spur the conversation, closed questions (answered by a simple “Yes” or “No”) are essential for team consensus and the necessary degree of certainty.